Cray-HPE/docs-csm/operations/network/network_management_install_guide/mellanox/canu_installation.md

 python3 setup.py develop --user
 ```

-If that doesn't work you may need to install pip3 first:
+If that does not work you may need to install pip3 first:

 ```
 pip3 install --editable